brucechanglongxu/brucechanglongxu.github.io/_posts/2020-12-27-TrigeminalNeuralgia.md

 *Broadly*: Trigeminal neuralgia is an extremely painful condition that afflicts the nervous system, in particular the trigeminal nerve - any form of facial stimulation can cause pain analogous to that of "electric sensation".

+*Function of Trigeminal Nerve:*
+* Largest of the twelve cranial nerves which supplies sensation to the face, mucous membranes and various other regions in the head.
+* Serves a secondary function as a motor nerve for chewing as well as hosting proprioceptive fibers.

 *Clinical Criteria*:
 * Pain restricted to territory of the trigeminal nerve(s)
 * Paroxysm of pain typically lasts for around a few seconds
 * Pain is triggered by slight stimulus to the facial region

+*Causes and Pathophysiology*:
+*Treatment Options*:

+*Further Questions*:
+* How can we concretely characterize the contribution of Multiple Sclerosis to the probability of attaining Trigeminal Neuralgia?
+*